Quantifying subspace entanglement with geometric measures: Results

 We compute the geometric measure $E_r(|D_n^k\rangle)$ for different $n$ and $k$, as shown in Fig.~\ref{fig:border_rank}.
-For $r=2$, we compare the numerical results with analytical results, which implies the error is close to the machine precision (see the additional example for computing geometric measure of entanglement $E_G$ in Appendix \ref{examples_gme}).
+For $r=2$, we compare the numerical results with analytical results, which implies the error is close to the machine precision.
 The analytical form in Eq.~(\ref{eq: closest_state}) can also be found in the optimization process.
 Generally, uncovering the closest state proves challenging unless the given state exhibits certain symmetries \cite{hubener2009geometric}.
-Our methodology furnishes a potent instrument for the exploration of these closest states.
-Furthermore, we observe clear transitions from non-zero to zero for different Dicke states, denoting the border rank of the given $|D_n^k\rangle$ as postulated.
+Our methodology furnishes a potent instrument for the exploration of these closest states even in $\sigma_r (r>2)$.
+Moreover, we observe distinct transitions from non-zero to zero for different Dicke states, indicating the border rank of the given $|D_n^k\rangle$ as postulated.
+In Appendix~\ref{see-saw}, we compare the results obtained using the seesaw strategy and the PPT relaxation for calculating \( E_2(|D_n^k\rangle) \).
+We find that the time efficiency of gradient descent lies between these two methods.
+However, as we observe, neither the seesaw strategy nor the PPT relaxation can detect higher-dimensional entanglement, which highlights the major advantage of the gradient descent approach we propose.

 Border rank and tensor rank are also closely related to \textit{algebraic complexity theory}.
 One of the most important open questions in computer science is to understand the computational complexity of \textit{matrix multiplication}.
 One would like to know how many multiplication operations are required in order to multiply $n \times n$ matrices.
 The naive approach uses $n^3$ multiplications while Strassen found an algorithm only needs seven multiplications for $2\times2$ matrices \cite{strassen1969gaussian}.